nso89/favorite-star-trek-quotes/README.md

 <a name="generations"></a>Generations
 ```
-ime is the fire in which we burn. - Soran (Malcolm McDowell)
+Time is the fire in which we burn. - Soran (Malcolm McDowell)
 ```